 are given fresh meat and/or veggies and fruit along with their

 commercial rations?
 Is your dog just as precious to you?
 If so... you can afford

 Any honest veterinarian will agree that

 domesticated meat eaters are experiencing ever-increasing problems

 associated with diet.
 How can that be?
-You read labels and demand
+Labels lie!
+Sure you read labels and you

 Aha, now there's a problem - labels.
 In

 order for the manufacturer to provide a premium product, he must